Camelopardalis | Cancer | Canes Venatici | Canis Major | Canis Minor | Capricornus | Carina | Cassiopeia | Centaurus

 |HD 143105||HD 143105 b||1.2||2.2||2016||Hot Jupiter|

-The planet KOI-351 (Kepler-90) has seven planets within Earth-Sun distance.
-In 2017 an 8th planet was detected, tying it with our own Solar Systen.
+The star KOI-351 (Kepler-90) has seven planets within Earth-Sun distance.
+In 2017 an 8th planet was detected, tying it with our own Solar System.